-Despite the wide range of advanced manufacturing systems available today, the good old Excel is still where shift leads exchange context.
-Because it compresses decision-making into one editable space.
+Despite the wide range of advanced manufacturing systems available today, shift leads still exchange context in the good old Excel.
+This is because it compresses decision-making into one editable space.
 But at scale, that space becomes a liability.

-Of course, most plants already run advanced ERP, MES, and control systems.
+Most plants already run advanced ERP, MES, and control systems.
 Yet real outcomes still hinge on what happens between them.
 Due to its inherent limitations, Excel becomes a static data store that delays execution and decision-making, whereas Intelligent Automation enables continuous, system-level coordination.
 The shift to IA removes errors by allowing systems to anticipate failures, coordinate supply chains, and reduce unit cost in real time.
-At its core, this transition defines a strategic choice: operating as a follower reviewing yesterday’s reports, or leading production through the latest smart decision systems.
+At its core, this transition defines a strategic choice: operating as a follower reviewing yesterday’s reports or leading production through the latest smart decision systems.

 This article explains where that leverage comes from and why decision architecture now defines manufacturing advantage in 2026.